Rommert/statamic-entries_by_year/README.md

 	{{ entries_by_year:nav_list }}

 By default, the plugin will grab the current year and go back through the year 2000.
-You can use the `start_year` and `end_year` parameters.
+You can use the `start_year` and `end_year` parameters for more granular control of what the plugin outputs.

 ### Parameters